alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

     - Click **"Advanced"**
     - Under **"Hidden Network"** change displayed value to **"Yes"**
     - Generally the default values for the rest of the Advanced menu will be sufficient
-    - *If you continue to have issues connecting to a hidden WiFi network you may need to contact your company IT department*
+    - *If you continue to have issues connecting to a hidden WiFi network you may need to contact your company's IT department*
     - Click **"Confirm"**
     - If your WiFi network has a password, it most likely uses **WPA/WPA2-Personal** as the **"Security"** setting
     - Enter the remaining details of your WiFi network